• Skip to primary navigation

 • I use my food processor to make the bread dough.
 So, in a processor bowl, take honey, lukewarm water and yeast and run it once for it mix well and yeast to dissolve.

-• Now to this add half the mentioned flour and pulse 2-3 times, so the flur and water is well mixed and resembles battery dough. let this sit for 20 minutes.
+• Now to this add half the mentioned flour and pulse 2-3 times. let this sit for 20 minutes.

 • After the said time, the batter would be spongy.
-To this now add remaining flour, baking powder and salt and knead to make a soft and spongy dough and comes easily off the sides of the food processor.
+To this now add remaining flour, baking powder and salt.
+Knead to make a soft and spongy dough and comes easily off the sides of the food processor.

 • Remove the dough on to the kitchen surface, oil your hands and start kneading the dough.
 Hold the dough in both hands and flip it over and beat it down hard on your work surface while still holding it.
 It is just like how we use to wash our clothes before the washing machine era